CodemateLtd/Koffeemate/README.md

 SLACK_AUTH_TOKEN = "YOUR_SLACK_BOT_API_TOKEN" // Replace with the actual token
 ```

 Now you can open the project in Android Studio.
+Make sure you have the Kotlin plugin installed.

 Install the app to an old phone, glue it to a wall near a coffee machine and enjoy!